10 New Year’s Resolutions for Sports Card Collectors

 Organize Your Collection

 This is a big one for any collector.
 A disorganized collection is one that can't be enjoyed as much as one that's filed away nicely.
 Card clutter adds stress and, if left unchecked, can lead to some wanting to leave the hobby.
 Keeping your card collection organized and tidy helps your collecting goals remain clear.
 Although organization means different things to different people, we have an in-depth guide using one tested method.
+You can also check out our comprehensive supplies section to view many of the top options.

 None of us would be collecting if we didn't enjoy it.
 But that doesn't mean we can't improve our collections.
 Agree with the concept of New Year's resolutions or not, they do offer a great starting point to make your card collecting habits better.